Bob Menendez: Personal life

 In 1976, Menendez married Jane Jacobsen, a teacher for the Union City Board of Education and Union City Public Schools.
 They had two children: Alicia Menendez, an MSNBC television commentator/host, and Rob Menendez, who worked as the Commissioner of the Port Authority of New York and New Jersey and was elected to Congress in New Jersey's 8th congressional district in 2022 as a Democrat.
 Menendez and Jacobsen divorced in 2005.
 He has four grandchildren.

 Later, Menendez dated Gwendolyn Beck, an author who later ran for Congress.
 In 2010, he brought her to the White House for a state dinner.

 In December 2013, Menendez proposed to his girlfriend, Alicia Mucci, in the Capitol rotunda.
 Some sources say they married that month, but many others indicate that they never married.

 He began a relationship with Nadine Arslanian in 2018.
 Reports conflict as to whether they had an "on-again, off-again relationship" for most of the year or met in December 2018 at the IHOP in Union City.

+On the night of Wednesday, December 12, 2018, Arslanian was driving in Bogota, New Jersey when she struck and killed pedestrian Richard Koop, who was crossing the street after being dropped off by a ride-share across the street from his home.
+Police at the scene interviewed Arslanian, who said the victim "jumped on my windshield", but she was not tested for sobriety, given a summons or taken into custody.
+Police blamed the accident on the pedestrian and it received little media coverage.

-In October 2019 they traveled to India and he proposed to her at the Taj Mahal.
+In October 2019, Menendez and Arslanian traveled to India, where he proposed to her at the Taj Mahal.
 They married in October 2020.
 She has two children from a prior marriage, and was divorced in 2005.
 In September 2023, Arslanian was indicted on federal bribery charges alongside Menendez.
-It was subsequently reported that she had been involved in a December 2018 car accident that left a pedestrian dead.
-The case, which drew no charges or media coverage at the time, resurfaced in the federal indictment, where prosecutors allege Menendez interfered with the prosecution of a New Jersey businessman in exchange for a Mercedes to replace his wife's car.
+Arslanian's 2018 car incident resurfaced in the federal indictment, where prosecutors alleged Menendez interfered with the prosecution of a New Jersey businessman in exchange for a Mercedes to replace his wife's damaged car.

 As of 2009, Menendez lived in Hoboken.
 In 2011, he lived in North Bergen, and in 2014 he moved to Paramus.
 In 2018, he moved to Harrison, and in 2020 he moved into his new wife's home, in Englewood Cliffs.

-Since February 2025, Menendez's daughter Alicia has co-hosted MSNBC's 7pm ET weekday newscast.
+Since February 2025, Menendez's daughter, Alicia, has co-hosted MSNBC's 7pm ET weekday newscast.